 5. Does not support mapped/network and removable drives.
 Although files cannot be restored on a network location, removable drives can be used to restore the data.

-This feature is available on the following products:
+This feature is available only on the following products:

 • Quick Heal 2016 product series (v17.00)